-Sandy Hook to Trump: 'Help us stop conspiracy theorists' - BBC News
+Sandy Hook to Trump: 'Help us stop conspiracy theorists'

 Hear more

-You can hear this story on BBC Trending on the BBC World Service or on The Sandy Hook Deniers on BBC Radio 4
+You can hear this story on BBC Trending on the BBC World Service or on The Sandy Hook Deniers on BBC Radio 4, Sunday 2 April at 13:30

 And for more Trending stories, download our podcast